andrewbaxter/spaghettinuum/readme/reference_spagh_node.md

 ## Usage

 1. Write the configuration.
+Notes:

+   To you need to provide a bootstrap node.
+The configuration for the official Antipasta bootstrap node configuration is [here](https://github.com/andrewbaxter/antipasta#bootstrap-a-spaghettinuum-node), but there may be more community nodes later.
+More bootstrap nodes will increase reliability.

    There are several ports that may be open:

-   - DHT port, TCP - this is public, for node-node traffic
+   - DHT port, UDP - this is public, for node-node traffic

-   - Publisher port, TCP - this is public, for node-node traffic
+   - Resolve port, HTTPS - this is public, for node-node traffic

-   - API port, TCP - this is the HTTP/S endpoint for CLI commands and the API.
-This may be public or private, it does not affect the availability of published records or ability to resolve keys on other servers.
+   - API port, HTTP/HTTPS - this is the endpoint for the API (publishing, resolving, administration) including CLI commands.
+This may be public or private, it does not affect participation in the network.
+If you set up auto-cert it will be HTTPS, otherwise HTTP.

    - DNS ports, UDP, TCP - these are ports used for DNS resolvers.
 They may be public or private (if it's a private resolver)